Content marketing works, and a good content marketing platform will help you make it work.

 A large part of this work is automated, which is in contrast to most personalization platforms, where you not only have to find and define the segments, but set up targeting rules and manage your experiences while trying to determine the ROI of any given experience.

 In any case, OneSpot is a great advanced content marketing tool to help you get more out of your existing program.

-There are many content marketing platforms out there today, but the 11 included on this list are the best ones in 2019.
+There are many content marketing platforms out there today, but the 16 included on this list are the best ones available in 2020.

-They are all pretty complete solutions on their own, but some can be complementary to each other.
+They are all pretty complete solutions on their own, but some can be complementary.

 For instance, you could run all of your blogging and content publishing efforts on something like HubSpot (maybe even using them for your CRM and data analytics), and then use something like Divvy to architect your content strategy and plan out your whole operation from the command center.
 Then you could use OneSpot or Uberflip to increase your ability to generate leads and engage readers.